Pseudoxiphophorus bimaculatus: Native distribution and habitat

 P. bimaculatus is native to Central America as well as southern Mexico.
 The species has been reported as native within the countries of Belize, Guatemala, Nicaragua and Honduras.
 However, within Mexico the classification of the species as native and non-native or invasive varies by region, with the species being officially recognized by the IUCN Red List as native to the Mexican states of Campeche, Chiapas, Oaxaca, Quintana Roo, Tabasco, Veracruz and Yucatán.
 The species has additionally been reported as introduced in the Mexican states of Guerrero, Jalisco and Michoacán, but has been reported in other states such as Guanajuato, Querétaro and the farther north state of Tamaulipas.

+As an invasive species

+Pseudoxiphophorus bimaculatus though native to southern and southeastern-Mexico has been recognized as an invasive species in central and northern Mexico due to the threats it poses to native species.
+The species was first recognized as an invasive species in 1997 but was introduced outside its native range and recognized as non-native prior.
+It is considered a significant threat to ecosystems in which it was introduced due to the many traits it possesses that facilitate rapid population growth such as its continuous reproduction and iteroparity, sex ratios and adaptability to a variety of environmental conditions.
+Additionally, the species has shown itself to be flexible to a variety of trophic levels which furthers its ability to survive in new environments.

+Current research shows that Pseudoxiphophorus bimaculatus poses a large threat to native species through behavioral impacts due to competition pressures once it arrives in the ecosystem.
+A study examining the behavioral interactions between P. bimaculatus and Girardinichthys multiradiatus showed that foraging competition and feeding competition behaviors in Girardinichthys multiradiatus differed when individuals were in the presence of either conspecifics or P. bimaculatus.
+Those reared in conjunction with P. bimaculatus were found to show reduced foraging effort compared to those reared only facing conspesific competition and additionally displayed less aggression towards P. bimaculatus than conspecifics.